jojo-joo/2nd-brain/software/misc/Awsome Software Design Tools & Resource.md

 - [icons8](https://icons8.com/) Curated graphics, design apps, and AI tools.
 - [iconfont](https://www.iconfont.cn/) A platform dedicated to the creation of vector icons by Alimama.
 - [iconfinder](https://www.iconfinder.com/free_icons) Free Icons.
+### Disk Check
+- [HDTune](https://www.hdtune.com/download.html) HD Tune Pro is a hard disk / SSD utility with many functions.
+It can be used to measure the drive's performance, scan for errors, check the health status (S.M.A.R.T.), securely erase all data and much more.
+- [DiskGenius](https://www.diskgenius.com/) An all-in-one tool for data recovery, partition management, data backup, and disk utilities.
+- [Victoria](https://www.majorgeeks.com/files/details/victoria_for_windows.html) Victoria for Windows is a robust HDD information and diagnostic utility.

 ## Articles
 ### IOT